eclipse/vorto/docs/tutorials/integrate_aws_kinesis.md

 > With AWS Kinesis, you can collect and process large amount of data in real time, for example to do anomaly detection or other cool stuff.

-We are going to use the GPS sensors, that we had described and connected with Vorto to Eclipse Hono in the [mapping pipeline tutorial](create_mapping_pipeline.md).
-Makes sure you had worked yourself through that tutorial thoroughly before proceeding because it gives you a very good understanding of the essence of the Eclipse Vorto project and prepares everything you need for this tutorial.
+We are going to use the GPS sensors, that we had described and connected with Vorto in the [mapping pipeline tutorial](create_mapping_pipeline.md).
+Make sure you had worked through that tutorial thoroughly before proceeding because it gives you a very good understanding of the essence of the Eclipse Vorto project and prepares everything you need for this tutorial.
-Done?
+Ready?
 Great.
-Let us proceed then.
+Let's proceed.

-As illustrated, we are going to send GPS location data via MQTT to Eclipse Hono and intercept the different payload formats (CSV, JSON) using the [Eclipse Vorto normalization middleware](https://github.com/eclipse/vorto-examples/blob/master/vorto-middleware/Readme.md) and the existing [Vorto AWS Kinesis plugin](https://github.com/eclipse/vorto-examples/blob/master/vorto-middleware/middleware-ext-kinesis/Readme.md), in order to transform the data to a normalized, semantically enriched JSON before forwarding this data to an AWS Kinesis data stream, where we analyze the data.
+As shown in the following illustration, we send GPS location data from two different sensors using different data formats via MQTT to Eclipse Hono.
+The [Eclipse Vorto normalization middleware](https://github.com/eclipse/vorto-examples/blob/master/vorto-middleware/Readme.md) consumes the sensor data and uses the [Vorto AWS Kinesis plugin](https://github.com/eclipse/vorto-examples/blob/master/vorto-middleware/middleware-ext-kinesis/Readme.md), in order to transform the data to a normalized, semantically enriched JSON before forwarding this data to an AWS Kinesis data stream.
+In Kinesis we will then write a small application, that analyzes the harmonized location data.

 <img src="../images/tutorials/integrate_kinesis/overview_kinesis_vorto.png"/>